-Even though Sri Lanka’s population is primarily Buddhist, many of the areas along the island that are Muslim-majorities have Halal food freely available, and the capital city of Colombo are hosts to a great number of Halal-certified restaurants.
-The Eastern provinces of Sri Lanka – namely Batticaloa and Trincomalee – are predominantly Muslim areas, and thus have a plenty of Halal food.
+Even though Sri Lanka’s population is primarily Buddhist, many of the areas along the island that are Muslim majorities have Halal food freely available, and the capital city of Colombo is host to a great number of Halal-certified restaurants.
+The Eastern provinces of Sri Lanka – namely Batticaloa and Trincomalee – are predominantly Muslim areas, and thus have plenty of Halal food.

-The seafood found here is also excellent, and incomparable to what you would find otherwise on the island.
-Many of the cities on the west coast – like Colombo, Kalutara, Beruwala, Puttalam, Jaffna and Mannar – also have large populations of Muslims, and so eating out is a fairly easy task.
+The seafood found here is also excellent and incomparable to what you would find otherwise on the island.
+Many of the cities on the west coast – like Colombo, Kalutara, Beruwala, Puttalam, Jaffna, and Mannar – also have large populations of Muslims, so eating out is a fairly easy task.
 Look for Halal-certified restaurants, or the next best thing – women in headcover (Hijab) dining at a restaurant.

 Hotels, too, serve pork separately out of respect to the requests of their Muslim guests.
 Join the crowd at the newly opened Taco Bell in Colombo 7, dive into delectable seafood cuisine at Lagoon Restaurant at the Cinnamon Grand Hotel, satisfy your local food cravings at 12am at the most popular joint in Colombo – Pilawoos, or settle for Indo-Chinese food from Elite.
 The world is your oyster.